Hi, I'm Sangye.

 My interests—and anticipated topics for this blog—include environmental law; constitutional law and federal courts jurisdiction; international law and climate change; biodiversity; the rivers, mountains, and ecosystems of the Pacific Northwest; landscape photography; digital video; artificial intelligence and machine learning; information security; end-to-end-encryption; self-hosting; and free and open source software.
 My motivation for launching sij.law had a lot to do with educating fellow attorneys and litigators on the possibilities and pitfalls of emerging technologies like AI, blockchain, and cloud computing.

-I can't wait to engage with you re: these fascinating topics here, in the comments, and on the Fediverse—I also run the Mastodon site earth.law and the code hub sij.ai.
+I can't wait to engage with you re: these fascinating topics here, in the comments, and on the Fediverse—I also run the social media platform earth.law, the multimedia platform lone.earth, the code platform sij.ai, and the secure chat platform env.esq.

 Cheers,